moreno-isacchi/portfolio-canonical/lilypond-documentation/how-to-install-lilypond.rst

 How to install LilyPond
 ***********************

-This document will guide you through the LilyPond installation process.
+This document guides you through the LilyPond installation process.

 Ubuntu
 ^^^^^^

-You can install LilyPond using APT, the default package manager.
+You can install LilyPond directly from the package manager.

 From the command line, write:
 ::